essential61/Weather4SolarUK/README.md

     );

 #### Location-specific code
-The Python scripts are each passed the code for the specific location to fetch weather data for as a command-line parameter.
-If you wish to clone this repo, you are most likely to want to fetch forecasts for your specific region.
+The Python scripts are each passed the place_code for the specific location to fetch weather data for as a command-line parameter.
+If you wish to clone this repo, you are most likely to want to fetch forecasts for your region.
 You will need to edit the yml files in .github/workflows e.g.

     - name: execute py script # run metoffice.py with 'place_code' parameter